How to Pack Medicine for a Trip to Europe

 Proving Medical Necessity

-Your doctor is a valuable ally in the quest to keep you and your medications together, especially if you're packing extra needles, oxygen tanks, lots of liquid medication or anything else that might raise eyebrows at a security screening point.
-A note from your doctor explaining medical necessity is usually enough to get you through security with those items.
-You can also ask your doctor for a list of the active ingredient(s) in each medication, along with their generic equivalents.
-This information – along with a copy of the prescription – is invaluable if you find yourself stranded and need an emergency resupply.
+Your doctor is a valuable ally in the quest to keep you and your prescription medicines together, especially if you're packing extra syringes, oxygen tanks, lots of liquid medication or anything that might raise eyebrows at a security screening point.
+A note from your doctor explaining the personal use of each item for a medical condition, and urging medical necessity, is usually enough to get you through security with those items.
+You can also ask your healthcare provider for a list of the active ingredient(s) in each medication, along with their generic name equivalents.
+This information – along with a copy of the prescription – is invaluable if you discover you didn’t pack enough medicine and need an emergency resupply.
 Major bonus points if you have both lists translated into the language of your destination country.
+Over-the-counter medicine such as antihistamines, acetaminophen, ibuprofen and even laxative alternatives are easily found in pharmacies across Europe.
+Your doctor can offer travel tips on what types of medicine you should pack, and in what quantities.

 Learn the Rules of Your Destination